s-bayer/hamplate/README.md

 Insanely productive template engine for scala projects.

 ## Important ##
-Hamplate at the moment is in early alpha, so syntax rules might change.
+Hamplate is in early alpha, so syntax rules might change.

 ## Why another template engine? ##
 There are quite a few great template engines out there, like jade, slim or haml.